Red Dawn: Red Dawn emails

-Ukrainian resistance during the Russo-Ukrainian War
+Russian invasion of Ukraine

-During the Russian invasion of Ukraine, several Russian armored vehicles destroyed by the Ukrainians appeared with the word "Wolverines" spray-painted in white, a clear reference to the film.
-One theory is that numerically the Ukrainian are outnumbered by the Russians, similar to the scenario depicted in the film.
-It is not known whether "Wolverines" was painted by civilians or soldiers, but it has been spotted in Kyiv.
+During the Russian invasion of Ukraine, several Russian armored vehicles destroyed by Ukrainian forces around Kyiv appeared with the word "Wolverines" spray-painted in white, though it is unclear whether they were painted by civilians or soldiers.

 Remake

 A remake of Red Dawn directed by Dan Bradley was released in 2012.
-The film takes place in the 2010s, with North Korea invading the United States.
-Milius criticized the remake as "terrible" after reading an original script where the villains were Chinese:
+The film takes place in the 2010s and follows a North Korean invasion of the United States.
+Milius criticized the remake after reading an original script where the villains were instead Chinese:

 "There was a strange feeling to the whole thing.
 They were fans of the movie so they put in stuff they thought was neat.
 It's all about neat action scenes, and has nothing to do with story. ...
 There's only one example in 4,000 years of Chinese territorial adventurism, and that was in 1979, when they invaded Vietnam, and to put it mildly they got their [butts] handed to them ...
 Why would China want us?
 They sell us stuff.
 We're a market.
-I would have done it about Mexico."
+I would have done it about Mexico".